UC-Davis-molecular-computing/nuad/README.md

 ## Installation
 dsd requires Python version 3.6 or higher.
 Currently, it cannot be installed using pip (see [issue #12](https://github.com/UC-Davis-molecular-computing/dsd/issues/12)).

 dsd uses [NUPACK](http://www.nupack.org/downloads) and [ViennaRNA](https://www.tbi.univie.ac.at/RNA/#download).
 While it is technically possible to use dsd without them, most of the pre-packaged constraints require them.
 ViennaRNA is fairly straightforward to install on any system.
-Installing NUPACK requires compiling C code from source, and it is not straightforward to install on Windows (for example, using Cygwin or MingGW).
+Installing NUPACK requires compiling C code from source, and it is not straightforward to install on Windows (for example, using Cygwin or MinGW).
 To use NUPACK on Windows, you should use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which essentially installs a command-line-only Linux inside of your Windows system.

 If you are using Windows, you can then run python code calling the dsd library from either WSL (which will appear to the Python virtual machine as though it is running on Linux), or from the Windows command prompt/PowerShell directly.
 If you do the latter, then the dsd library, when making a call to NUPACK or ViennaRNA, will assume they have been installed under WSL and call them via the Windows command line, e.g., `wsl.exe -e RNAduplex ...`.
 This is what will happen, for instance, if you use an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/) to run your Python program in Windows.